 Funny colourful machines take the old railway line for 17 kilometres of communion with the fauna and flora.
 In pairs, with family or friends, up to five per vehicle, you can pedal with your hair in the wind, ride through the undergrowth, cross viaducts, overhang the river...
 As a bonus, these two-hour rides on VéloRail offer you a breathtaking view of the medieval city.

-In the great lineage of the castles of the Loire Valley, Touffou reached its apogee during the Renaissance.
-In 1966, David Ogilvy, the New York publicist who inspired the character of Don Draper in "Mad Men", bought the estate.
-With his wife, he set to work on a titanic task, as much for the maintenance of the old stones as for the creation of the entire park.
-The latter, divided into three parts, easily justifies its label "Remarkable Gardens".
-From this majestic residence overlooking the Vienne River, you can visit the frescoed François 1er tower, the chapel tower and its dungeons or the old kitchens.
-Open on Saturdays and Sundays from April 6th to the end of September.
+In the great lineage of the Loire castles, Touffou knew its apogee during the Renaissance.
+In 1966, David Ogilvy, the New York advertising executive who inspired the character of Don Draper in "Mad Men", bought the estate.
+With his wife, he undertook a titanic task, both for the maintenance of the old stones and for the creation of the entire park.
+The latter, divided into three parts, easily legitimizes its label "Remarkable Gardens".
+From this majestic residence overlooking the Vienne River, you can visit the François 1er tower decorated with frescoes, the chapel tower and its dungeons or the old kitchens.
+Open on Saturdays and Sundays from April to the end of September.

 Chauvigny - Downtown (lower town)